 Ontario Student Assistance Program (OSAP)

-The National Student Loans Service Centre (NSLSC) is the financial institution responsible for the distribution and repayment of student loans.
+The National Student Loans Service Centre (NSLSC) is responsible for the distribution and repayment of student loans.
 Out-of-province and out-of-country student loan programs provide similar assistance though methods of delivery may vary.

 OSAP is open to Ontario residents who are: